ahwkuepper/portfolios/README.md

 Input features:
   - Easily retrieve free historical data from Yahoo!
 Finance and the U.S. Department of the Treasury.
-  - Link *portfolio* to Robinhood accounts and retrieve transaction data.
+  - Link *portfolios* to Robinhood accounts and retrieve transaction data.
   - Load in Vanguard portfolios (from a CSV file downloaded from a Vanguard account).
   - Create custom portfolios from CSV files with lists of transactions.
   - Retrieves historical price and volume data from Yahoo!
 Finance.